Offshore Trusts and Insurance as Layered Protection

 An offshore trust does not reduce insurance premiums, affect coverage terms, or interact with the insurance carrier in any way.
 The insurer is not notified of the trust.
 The trust is not listed on any insurance application.
 The two structures operate in parallel, each performing its own function.

-The trust also does not protect against claims that insurance would cover if the insured simply failed to purchase adequate coverage.
-Underinsurance is a planning failure, not a problem the trust is designed to solve.
-The correct approach is to carry the maximum reasonable insurance coverage first, then protect remaining assets with the trust.
-An offshore trust should never be used as a substitute for adequate insurance.
+The trust also does not fix underinsurance.
+A person who could carry $5 million in umbrella coverage but chooses to carry $1 million instead has a planning failure, not an asset protection problem.
+The correct approach is to carry the maximum reasonable insurance coverage first, then protect remaining non-exempt assets with the trust.
+An offshore trust should never substitute for adequate insurance.